emilysandercock/walk-to-the-sea-website/content/digital-essays/ashleytheilacker.md

 ](https://vanda-production-assets.s3.amazonaws.com/2019/07/04/15/17/36/0f1ca61a-8909-435b-9b6f-8d6ca9327611/sidecupoard.jpg)
 *Japanned pinewood cabinet decorated with Chinese landscapes and figures, designed by John Linnell, made by William Linnell, 1753, London.
 Museum no. W.55:1 to 24-1952. © Victoria and Albert Museum, London.*

-# Paragraph 2 Undecided
+# A City Toast to Madeira Wine

 This is a test section.
-This section will be about another interesting import to Boston that people might not know about.
+This section will be about Madeira wine and its import to boston.

 This is a second test paragraph.
 It will say something very interesting and include some good photos and archival material, too.